 In terms of health-care spending per capita, Britain is also in the top tier.
 It spent $5,270 per person on health care in 2020, about the same as Belgium, Canada and France.
 Countries that spend significantly more are Germany, the Netherlands, Norway, Switzerland and the United States.

-Yet with that money, Britain achieves far worse outcomes.
+Yet with that money, Britain achieves worse outcomes.
 It has 281 medical professionals for every 100,000 residents, which puts it in the league of Slovakia.
 Britain has relatively fewer nurses and fewer hospital beds than other rich countries.
-Six million patients are on waiting lists for treatment.
+Six million patients are on a waiting list for treatment.
 300,000 have been waiting for over a year.

 The problem is that health care in the United Kingdom is a centralized bureaucracy that does not reward cost-cutting, but saps initiative; does not treat patients with compassion and professionalism, but treats them as numbers.